-Consult a Spanish speaker.
+Consult a Spanish speaker for a more professional translation.
 This can be either someone who is a native Spanish speaker or someone fluent in Spanish.
 The more Spanish this person knows, the better.
 Show this person your essay--both the English one and Spanish version you translated--and see if he or she is willing to fix any errors in grammar.
 It's best if you show this person hard copies so that he or she can write in any needed corrections.
 If you don't know anyone who speaks Spanish, you can hire someone to do this for you by posting a translation project on a site like Elance or Guru.
 Links to these sites are provided in the resources section.

 Edit the Spanish version of your essay.
 Now that you know what changes to make in order for your essay to be properly translated, pull up the version you got from the online translation tool and make those changes.
 Save the new version of your translation.

-Never trust Babelfish or another online translator as a foolproof tool.
+Never trust Babelfish or other online translation services as a foolproof tool.